heftapp/graphql_codegen/packages/graphql_codegen/README.md

 ```

 here the generator will perform independent analysis for the GraphQL files matching the relevant scope.
 E.g., any GraphQL file in
-the `lib/schema1` folder will be build relative to the schema in this folder, ignoring all other files completely.
+the `lib/schema1` folder will be built relative to the schema in this folder, ignoring all other files completely.

 ## Clients

-Parsing data is all fine and well, but practically not extremly usable.
-Therefor, we can generate
+Parsing data is all fine and well, but practically not extremely useful.
+Therefore, we can generate
 clients to call your API.

 Clients can be enabled in the `build.yaml` file with: